 Sentinel Prime suffered severe psychological damage in the incident where Elita-1 was lost.
-Since then, rabid fear of organics and guilt over leaving Elita-1 to die have been gnawing away at his neural nets, turning him into a paranoid wreck who's convinced he's the Only Sane Man.
-Or just some self-centered jerk who just won't take responsibilities for his actions.
+Since then, rabid fear of organics and guilt over leaving Elita-One to die have been gnawing away at his neural nets, turning him into a paranoid wreck who's convinced he's the Only Sane Man.
+Or maybe he's just some self-centered jerk who won't take responsibility for his actions.
 A slight riff on the former: Sentinel and Elita-One were romantically involved (you see his arm around her waist and he puts in every effort he can to protect her, even covering her and Optimus' retreat.
 When she fell to her 'death,' he's willing to throw himself into a damn inferno to save her.)
 Yeah, he took her death pretty hard, especially since his and Optimus' rule-breaking (going to that off-limits planet) caused Elita's death.
 Now, in the present, he's convinced that rule-breaking will always cause heartbreak.
 That's why he's so obsessed with regulations and order, to keep others from suffering that same loss.
 He wants to do good in that regard, but he does need a little guidance; after you realize that, it's hard to hate him.
 Alternate Character Interpretation, indeed.

 Invoked with Blackarachnia's last scene.
 Waspinator was destabilizing due to the Transwarp energy she infused him with, and was close to exploding.
 Blackarachnia encased both herself and him in web, lessening the explosion.
 Optimus says she did that to save them, sacrificing herself, Sentinel says she did it to harness the energy and teleport out, sacrificing Wasp.

-Badass Decay - The Dinobots, to the point where they were easily beaten by Jetfire and Jetstorm and scared off by post-upgrade Sari by Season 3.
+The Dinobots, to the point where they were easily beaten by Jetfire and Jetstorm and scared off by post-upgrade Sari by Season 3.
 Oh, and according to Grimlock's profile, he's as powerful as Megatron.